akprasad/arunkprasad.com/akp/posts/why-i-blog.md

   what I care about is outstanding work, iterating repeatedly is the better way to go.

+- *I didn't set enough time aside to start.* It was only when I timed myself writing that I realized how long it takes me to write something.

-- *"Blogging" sound so goofy.* Yes.
+- *"Blogging" sounds so goofy.* Yes.

 # The social benefits (yes, really)